-The second-generation Volvo XC90 was also wider, longer and lower than the first generation, but the most radical departure from the original XC90 is the exclusive use of 2.0-liter four-cylinder Drive-E engines mated to eight-speed Geartronic transmissions.
+The second-generation Volvo XC90 was also wider, longer, and lower than the first generation, but the most radical departure from the original XC90 is the exclusive use of 2.0-liter four-cylinder Drive-E engines mated to eight-speed Geartronic transmissions.

-These are radically different vehicles to the first-generation XC90 and they cost considerably more in the used market.
+These are radically different vehicles from the first-generation XC90 and they cost considerably more in the used market.
 If you want to know if it’s worth paying considerably more for a 2016 second-gen XC90 instead of a much more affordable 2015 first-generation model, then read on.

 Why is the Volvo XC90 so popular?

 Although the XC90 doesn’t sell in massive numbers, more than a third of all XC90 models sold around the world are sold in the United States.
-The reasons for the XC90’s enduring popularity probably boil down to reliability, quality and safety.
+The reasons for the XC90’s enduring popularity probably boil down to reliability, quality, and safety.
 In all three of those departments, the XC90 has scored as high or higher than anything else in its class from day one.

-As long as the XC90 you’re looking to buy has a good service history you’ll struggle to find anything better as long as reliability, quality and safety are what you’re looking for in your next used vehicle purchase.
-If you’re looking for passion, thrills and desirability, however, you’ll probably need to look elsewhere I’m afraid.
+As long as the XC90 you’re looking to buy has a good service history you’ll struggle to find anything better as long as reliability, quality, and safety are what you’re looking for in your next used vehicle purchase.
+If you’re looking for passion, thrills, and desirability, however, you’ll probably need to look elsewhere I’m afraid.

 How popular is the Volvo XC90 in America?